yuxshao/learn-gamedev/Introduction to Game Development.md

     if (keyboard_check(vk_right))
         x += 4;

 That is, in each frame, the program checks if the left key is pressed or not.
 If it is, the player jumps to the left 4 pixels.
 Analogously for the right key.
-To be precise, keyboard_check(...) is a function provided by GM taking in a key code and outputting whether it's down or not.
+To be precise, `keyboard_check(...)` is a function provided by GM taking in a key code and returning whether it's down or not.

-If you put the player in a room (appropriately set up) and run the game, you'll see that pressing left moves the player left and right right.
+If you put the player in a room (appropriately set up: 320x240, 60fps, background) and run the game, you¿ll see that pressing left moves the player left and right right, as expected.

+> ##### Sidenote

+> If you want the window to be bigger and everything zoomed in, check out the Views section near the bottom of the tutorial.

+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/1_minimal.gmz).

 <a id="smooth-movement"></a>
 ###3.3.2 Smooth Movement

 Most platformers consider player acceleration and deceleration.
-In a smooth platforming engine, we'd expect pressing a horizontal to gently accelerate the player in that direction up to a maximum speed, releasing that direction to slowly decelerate the player, and pressing the opposite direction to shift towards that opposite direction.
+In a smooth platforming engine, we¿d expect pressing a horizontal to gently accelerate the player in that direction up to a maximum speed, releasing that direction to slowly decelerate the player, and pressing the opposite direction to shift towards that opposite direction.

 We can model this using two speeds--a rightward speed and a leftward speed--each individually controlled by the corresponding key.